Skip to content

 Run it with sensible defaults

 Using equity of 60%, equity return of 8%, bond of 30%, bond return of 4%, the calculation works out to 6.30%.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Equity %, Equity Return, Bond %, Bond Return, and Cash Return — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works